Mark Ciavarella

-Mark Arthur Ciavarella Jr. (born March 3, 1950) is an American convicted felon and former President Judge of the Luzerne County Court of Common Pleas in Wilkes-Barre, Pennsylvania, who was involved, along with fellow judge Michael Conahan, in the "kids for cash" scandal in 2008, for which he was sentenced to 28 years in federal prison in 2011.
+Mark Arthur Ciavarella Jr. (born March 3, 1950) is an American convicted felon and disgraced former President Judge of the Luzerne County Court of Common Pleas in Wilkes-Barre, Pennsylvania, who was involved, along with fellow judge Michael Conahan, in the "kids for cash" scandal in 2008, for which he was sentenced to 28 years in federal prison in 2011.

 Biography

 Ciavarella was a lifelong resident of Wilkes-Barre, Pennsylvania, having been raised in the East End section of the city and attending St. Mary's High School.
 After graduating from the local King's College he attended Duquesne University School of Law, receiving his J.D. degree in 1975.
 Ciavarella entered private legal practice, becoming a partner in the firm of Lowery, Ciavarella and Rogers.
 From 1976 to 1978, he was city solicitor and then from 1978 until 1995, he served as solicitor for the city zoning board.
 In 1995, he ran for judge in Luzerne County on the Democratic ticket and was elected to a ten-year term.
 He was re-elected to a second ten-year term in 2005.
 Ciavarella was also active in several civic and Catholic organizations.
 He was married to Cindy Baer and the couple have three children.
 They separated on September 15, 2010, and in May 2013, she filed for divorce.